Skip to navigation Skip to main content

 npx @11ty/eleventy --help

-# Boot up a Browsersync web server to apply changes and
+# Add a web server to apply changes and

 # refresh automatically.
 We’ll also --watch for you.